-Previous archaeological studies have been carried out adjacent to the project area on the west in the locations of Malama (Kamehameha V's residence) and Mahinahina Heiau.
+Previous archaeological studies have been carried out near the project area on the east in the locations of Malama (Kamehameha V's residence) and Mahinahina Heiau.
 Subsurface midden deposits dated to traditional times, and historic subsurface features and artifacts were identified as well.
+Surrounding the project area were saltpans, as depicted on historic maps.

 Based on mo'olelo, land use, settlement patterns, and previous archaeological studies, along with the rich historical significance of Kaunakakai and the wharf, expected archaeological finds during ground disturbing activities can be surmised.
-Due to the presence of highly culturally significant structures just west of the current project area, both traditional and historic cultural features and deposits may be present.
+Due to the presence of highly culturally significant structures just east of the current project area, both traditional and historic cultural features and deposits may be present.
 These may include midden deposits, human burials, tools and flakes, as well as historic artifacts or deposits.
-Features associated with the historic wharf and railroad may also be encountered and may consist of hewn stones, paving, and railroad materials.
+Features associated with the historic saltworks may also be encountered and may consist of the earthen berms used to demarcate the saltpans.